781flyingdutchman/background_downloader/README.md

 ## Configuration

 Several aspects of the downloader can be configured on startup:
-* Running tasks in 'foreground mode' on Android to allow longer runs
 * Setting the request timeout value and, for iOS only, the 'resourceTimeout'
 * Checking available space before attempting a download
+* On Android, when to use the `cacheDir` for temporary files
 * Setting a proxy
-* Localizing the notification button texts on iOS
-* Bypassing TLS Certificate validation (for debug mode only)
+* Bypassing TLS Certificate validation (for debug mode only, Android and Desktop only)
+* On Android, running tasks in 'foreground mode' to allow longer runs
+* On Android, whether or not to use external storage
+* On iOS, localizing the notification button texts

 Please read the [configuration document](https://github.com/781flyingdutchman/background_downloader/blob/main/CONFIG.md) for details on how to configure.